brodsa/loopitoy/README.md

 <details>
 <summary>EPIC 4: Registration & User Account</summary>

-- #13: As a Site User I want to easily register so that I can have a personal account.
+- [#13](https://github.com/brodsa/loopitoy/issues/13): As a Site User I want to easily register so that I can have a personal account.
-- #14: As a Site User I want to easily login and logout so that I can access my account.
+- [#14](https://github.com/brodsa/loopitoy/issues/14): As a Site User I want to easily login and logout so that I can access my account.
+- [#15](https://github.com/brodsa/loopitoy/issues/15): As a Site User I want to easily recover my password in case I forget it so that I can recover access to my account
+- [#16](https://github.com/brodsa/loopitoy/issues/16): As a Site User I want to receive an email confirmation after registering so that I can verify that my account registration was successful.
-- #17: As a Site User I want to capability so that I can view/edit/ my personal information.
+- [#17](https://github.com/brodsa/loopitoy/issues/17): As a Site User I want to capability so that I can view/edit/ my personal information.
+- [#24](https://github.com/brodsa/loopitoy/issues/24): As a Shopper I want to have the possibility to save my delivery information when checkout so that I do not have to fill the information several times

 </details>

 <details>
 <summary>EPIC 5: Sorting & Searching</summary>
-- #20: As a Shopper I want to filter for specific toys categories so that I can easily find and see what I have searched for.
+- [#20](https://github.com/brodsa/loopitoy/issues/20): As a Shopper I want to filter for specific toys categories so that I can easily find and see what I have searched for.
-- #21:  As a Shopper I want to search for toys by name or description so that I can find a specific toy I would like to purchase.
+- [#21](https://github.com/brodsa/loopitoy/issues/21): As a Shopper I want to search for toys by name or description so that I can find a specific toy I would like to purchase.
-- #22: As a Shopper I want to easily add/delete a toy when purchasing it so that I can ensure that I select the correct toy.
+- [#22](https://github.com/brodsa/loopitoy/issues/22): As a Shopper I want to easily add/delete a toy when purchasing it so that I can ensure that I select the correct toy.
 </details>

 <details>
 <summary>EPIC 6: Purchasing & Checkout</summary>
-- #23: As a Shopper I want to view my shopping bag so that I can identify the total cost of my purchase and all toys I will receive.
+- [#23](https://github.com/brodsa/loopitoy/issues/23): As a Shopper I want to view my shopping bag so that I can identify the total cost of my purchase and all toys I will receive.
-- #25: As a Shopper I want to easily enter my payment information so that I can checkout quickly and with no hassies.
+- [#25](https://github.com/brodsa/loopitoy/issues/25): As a Shopper I want to easily enter my payment information so that I can checkout quickly and with no hassies.
-- #26: As a Shopper I want to feel my personal and payment Information is safe and secure so that I can confidently provide the needed information to make a purchase.
+- [#26](https://github.com/brodsa/loopitoy/issues/26): As a Shopper I want to feel my personal and payment Information is safe and secure so that I can confidently provide the needed information to make a purchase.
-- #27: As a Shopper I want to view an order confirmation after checkout so that I can verify that I have not made any mistakes.
+- [#27](https://github.com/brodsa/loopitoy/issues/27):  As a Shopper I want to view an order confirmation after checkout so that I can verify that I have not made any mistakes.
--
+- [#28](https://github.com/brodsa/loopitoy/issues/28): As a Shopper I want to receive an email confirmation after checking out so that I can keep the confirmation of what I have purchased for my records.

 </details>

 <details>